 Your fleet is most likely in full operation all year.
 Working year-round means that, based on your location, you'll probably have drivers moving through snow, slush, and ice.
 Planning for bad driving conditions before the holiday season will help you get ahead of the competition and stay on top of deliveries.

 Fleet navigation systems are designed to help drivers make it from one destination to another in the fastest and safest way possible.
-The essential parts of a navigation system include GPS technology, portable devices that display directions, and software that connect drivers to managers.
 Knowing how to choose a fleet navigation system often comes down to being aware of the primary advantages a high-quality system can provide and some of the features you'll want to look for in a navigation solution.

 Having insurance for drivers and vehicles is a large part of being a fleet manager.
 As with any regular expense for your business, however, it's important to seek out insurance price reductions applicable to your operations.
 If you're curious about how to reduce fleet insurance premiums, consider the tips below to keep your costs to a minimum.